davatorium/rofi/doc/rofi-manpage.markdown

 `-i`

-    Makes dmenu match menu entries case insensitively.
+  Makes dmenu searches case-insensitive

 `-a` *X*

   Active row, mark row X as active. (starting at 0) You can specify single element: -a 3
   A range: -a 3-8
   or a set of rows: -a 0,2
   Or any combination: -a 0,2-3,9

 `-u` *X*

   Urgent row, mark row X as urgent. (starting at 0) You can specify single element: -u 3
   A range: -u 3-8
   or a set of rows: -u 0,2
   Or any combination: -u 0,2-3,9

 `-only-match`

   Only return a selected item, do not allow custom entry.
   This mode always returns an entry, or returns directly when no entries given.

 `-no-custom`

   Only return a selected item, do not allow custom entry.
   This mode returns directly when no entries given.

 `-format` *format*

   Allows the output of dmenu to be customized (N is total number of input entries):

      * 's' selected string.
      * 'i' index (0 - (N-1)).